 There may be an increase in the migrant’s salary, but there is nothing much to save because as the salary gets high, the spending gets higher.

 OFWs and migrant Filipinos’ sole concern has become providing for their family’s needs and wants.
-Their dreams and goals have become only dreams that are too far to reach because they lack financial literacy information.
+Their dreams and goals have become only dreams that are too far to reach because they lack financial literacy skills and information.
 They only have plans but don’t have enough knowledge of where and how to start.
 More than the yield of their investment, their primary concern is to provide for their dependent family, who only drains the migrant’s resources.

 OFWs and migrant Filipinos don’t go home for a while, not because they don’t have that much and do not work hard, but because they make bad decisions regarding their finances.
 They spend more on buying unnecessary things and send more at home.